Chang’e the Moon Goddess

 The Mid-Autumn Moon Festival falls on the night of full moon in the eighth lunar month.
-Chang E, the Moon Goddess, is usually associated with this family-union occasion, together with the festival food – the moon cake (月饼).
-A legend recorded in an ancient Chinese book, The Huainanzi (淮南子 The Discourses of the Huainan Masters), compiled around 139 BCE, says that a beautiful girl called Chang E (嫦娥) has been living on the moon for thousands of years.
-Chang E’s husband was the legendary archer, Hou Yi (后羿), and he was given the elixir of immortality by the Queen Mother of the West (Xiwangmu 西王母) for his merits.
-Out of boredom and curiosity, Chang E tasted the elixir.
+Chang’e, the Moon Goddess, is usually associated with this family-union occasion, together with the festival food – the moon cake (月饼).
+A legend recorded in an ancient Chinese book, The Huainanzi (淮南子 The Discourses of the Huainan Masters), compiled around 139 BCE, says that a beautiful girl called Chang’e (嫦娥) has been living on the moon for thousands of years.
+Chang’e’s husband was the legendary archer, Hou Yi (or Houyi 后羿), and he was given the elixir of immortality by the Queen Mother of the West (西王母 Xiwangmu) for his merits.
+Out of boredom and curiosity, Chang’e tasted the elixir.
 As a result, she turned into an immortal.
 Her body became so light that she ascended to heaven, ending up in the nearest planet, the moon.
 On the moon, there was a huge osmanthus tree, a toad, and a hare grinding the tree bark with a pestle in a mortar to prepare some magic cure.
-The adorable hare became Chang E’s loyal companion.
+The adorable hare became Chang’e’s loyal companion.
+Chang’e also gradually evolved into the role of the osmanthus sprig giver from the Moon Palace.

 Fig 1: stone carving, shallow relief, Han dynasty (202 BCE – 220 CE), courtesy of Museum of Carved Stone from Han Dynasty Tombs, Nanyang, Henan Province